Altinn/altinn-broker/README.md

 You need to use Maskinporten to get an access token that can be used for the broker API.
 Recipients should use the scope altinn:broker.read and senders should use the scope altinn:broker.write.
 Tokens with both scopes also work.
 You can create a Maskinporten integration here: https://selvbetjening-samarbeid-ver2.difi.no/integrations

-For more on Maskinporten tokens see here: https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apikonsument
+For more on Maskinporten tokens see: https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apikonsument

 ### Formatting